Payal Tandon

 How many sections are there in New GMAT Focus Edition?

-There will be three sections in the New Gmat Test – Quantitative Reasoning, Verbal Reasoning, and Data Insights.
+There will be three sections in the New GMAT Test – Quantitative Reasoning, Verbal Reasoning, and Data Insights.

 Is Sentence Correction and Geometry not going to be tested on GMAT now?

-The New GMAT Focus Edition will give you one single total score based on three sections (Quantitative Reasoning, Verbal Reasoning, and Data Insights), unlike the old GMAT Exam, which gave three different scores (The total score, AWA score, and IR score) Read this article – GMAT Focus Edition- Score Chart and Percentiles
+The New GMAT Focus Edition gives you one single total score based on three sections (Quantitative Reasoning, Verbal Reasoning, and Data Insights), unlike the old GMAT Exam, which gave three different scores (The total score, AWA score, and IR score) Read this article – GMAT Focus Edition- Score Chart and Percentiles

 Which sections/sub-sections remain the same as the old GMAT Exam?